 (c) Where the original sample that is the subject of utilization, if available, is held;

-(d) The modalities envisaged for access ex situ and access to associated data and information;
+(d) The modalities envisaged for access ex situ;

-8. Parties shall take the necessary legislative, administrative or policy measures, as appropriate, to ensure that activities with respect to marine genetic resources of areas beyond national jurisdiction that may result in the utilization of marine genetic resources found in areas both within and beyond national jurisdiction are subject to the prior notification and consultation of the coastal States and any other relevant Parties concerned with a view to avoiding infringement of the rights and legitimate interests of those Parties.
+7. In case of commercialization of products based on the utilization of marine genetic resources of areas beyond national jurisdiction, Parties shall notify the clearing-house mechanism of information received from natural or juridical persons under their jurisdiction and control on such commercialization.

 Article 10 bis

-Traditional knowledge of indigenous peoples and local communities associated with marine genetic resources in areas beyond national jurisdiction
+Traditional knowledge of Indigenous Peoples and local communities associated with marine genetic resources in areas beyond national jurisdiction

-Parties shall take legislative, administrative or policy measures, where relevant and as appropriate, with the aim of ensuring that traditional knowledge associated with marine genetic resources in areas beyond national jurisdiction that is held by indigenous peoples and local communities shall only be accessed with the free, prior and informed consent or approval and involvement of these indigenous peoples and local communities.
+Parties shall take legislative, administrative or policy measures, where relevant and as appropriate, with the aim of ensuring that traditional knowledge associated with marine genetic resources in areas beyond national jurisdiction that is held by Indigenous Peoples and local communities shall only be accessed with the free, prior and informed consent or approval and involvement of these Indigenous Peoples and local communities.
 Access to such traditional knowledge may be facilitated by the clearing-house mechanism.
 Access to and use of such traditional knowledge shall be on mutually agreed terms.

 Article 11